ahmaddev-codes/ahmaddev-codes/README.md

 ## Hi Traveler 👨‍✈️

 🎓 I am Tijani Sheu, a Google Certified UX Designer and Meta Certified Front End Web developer.
-I am currently learning React Js and Ruby on Rails, and focusing on the front-end and back-end of the web.
+I am currently learning React Js, Ruby on Rails and Python, and focusing on the front-end and back-end of the web.

 👷‍ I am presently Pursuing my Bachelor's Degree in Computer Science.